openNDS/mesh11sd/README.md

 **Auto_configuration:**

-  From version 3 onwards, by default, Mesh11sd checks the wireless configuration for mesh options including a mesh capable version of the wpad package.
+  From version 3.0.0 onwards, by default, Mesh11sd checks the wireless configuration for mesh options including a mesh capable version of the wpad package.

   If a suitable version of wpad is installed (eg wpad-mesh-mbedtls), mesh11sd adds options to the wireless configuration to bring up 802.11s mesh interfaces, if they are not already present.

+  From version 3.1.0 onwards, non-mesh peer links are supported.
+Bridge loops are blocked and mesh links are given higher priority in the spanning tree.
+This is intended only to be used to connect remote segments of the backhaul that are out of useable radio range.

 **Mesh Parameters:**